S3 Ingestion

 Deliverable | Deliverable | Example |

-Cross Account Bucket Permissions | If you've configured authentication on your S3 files, we will require access to your S3 bucket in order to process videos.
-Please see the AWS documentation on granting cross-account bucket permissions.
-Please be aware of S3 bucket naming limitations, as this may impact our ability to ingest your content.
-In order to complete this provisioning process, please reach out to your account manager on slack or email operations@frequency.com for the frequency account ID. | { "Version": "2012-10-17", "Statement": [ { "Sid": "Example permissions", "Effect": "Allow", "Principal": { "AWS": "arn:aws:iam::<frequency-account-id>:root" }, "Action": [ "s3:GetBucketLocation", "s3:ListBucket", "s3:GetObject" ], "Resource": "arn:aws:s3:::<bucket-name>" "Resource": "arn:aws:s3:::<bucket-name>/*" } ] } |
+Cross Account Bucket Permissions | If you've configured authentication on your S3 files, you will need to grant Frequency's account cross-account bucket permissions.
+You can find information on how to do this in the AWS documentation on granting cross-account bucket permissions.
+Please be aware of S3 bucket naming limitations, as this may impact Frequency's ability to ingest content.
+In order to complete this provisioning process, please reach out to support@frequency.com for the Frequency account ID. | { "Version": "2012-10-17", "Statement": [ { "Sid": "Example permissions", "Effect": "Allow", "Principal": { "AWS": "arn:aws:iam::<frequency-account-id>:root" }, "Action": [ "s3:GetBucketLocation", "s3:ListBucket", "s3:GetObject" ], "Resource": "arn:aws:s3:::<bucket-name>" "Resource": "arn:aws:s3:::<bucket-name>/*" } ]

 | movie.mp4 |

-Image assets | An image to represent your video asset.
-It is preferable if it is unique.
-These files must be publicly available.
-Supported file extensions: jpg, png
+Image assets | Image assets used to represent your video should meet the following requirements: Supported file extensions: jpg, png

 | thumbnail.jpg |

-Metadata file | A .csv file containing required and optional metadata for ingestion.
-This is how you assets will be linked into one object.
+Metadata file | A .xlsx or .csv file containing required and optional metadata for ingestion is necessary.
+This file is how your assets will be linked into one object.
 This file must be publicly available but does not necessarily need to be saved in the shared S3 bucket.
-This could be hosted in Dropbox or Google Sheets.
+It can be hosted in Dropbox or Google Sheets.
 Required metadata:

 For optional metadata fields, please see the attached manifest, and refer to Metadata Definitions. |